Hawkaoaoa/UMLS-SPS/README.md

 # Case-study

-1.Generally, the strings with more precedence in the NMLS recommended table and also shorter length will get higher scores.
+1.Generally, the strings with more precedence in the UMLS recommended table and also shorter length will get higher scores.

 e.g.